 Additionally, the University has eleven employees that participate in the Arkansas State Employee Health Insurance Plan (administered by the Arkansas Department of Finance and Administration Employee Benefits Division), a single-employer defined benefit healthcare plan.
-As a partial participant in the plan, the University's OPEB liability of \$57,092 represents a pro-rata share of the statewide liability which was actuarially determined in accordance with GASB Statement No. 45.
+As a partial participant in the plan, the University's partial increase in the OPEB liability of \$57,092 represents a pro-rata share of the statewide liability which was actuarially determined in accordance with GASB Statement no. 45.
 Required information and actuarial data of the statewide liability are disclosed in the Arkansas Comprehensive Annual Financial Report for the fiscal year ended June 30, 2012.